Azure-Samples/azure-sql-db-session-recommender/README.md

 azd up
 ```

 According to the prompt, select `subscription` and `location`, these are the necessary parameters when you create resources.
+After that, choose a resource group or create a new resource group.
 Wait a moment for the resource deployment to complete, click the Website endpoint and you will see the web app page.

 ## Running the sample using Azure CLI